lumbric/ugly-surprises/presentation/notes.rst

 Who likes surprises?
 Everyone?

 Well.
 I have tricked you.
-You have been mislead by the chocolate.
+You have been misled by the chocolate.
 Surprises are more ugly than beautiful.

-Surprises are terrible for programing.
+Surprises are terrible for programming.
 Who wants to use an API with surprising results?

-But surprising are fascinating on the other hand.
+But surprises are fascinating on the other hand.
 The same holds for mistakes.
 Both remind me which parts of the world I did not yet understand quite well.
 Sometimes it really helps to not look at the Instagram version if you want to see and understand reality.
-Surprises have the power to destabilize your beliefs or your current notion of reality and eventually will make you learn something new about reality afterwards.
+Surprises have the power to destabilize your beliefs or your current notion of reality and will eventually make you learn something new.

 This talk should not make you learn something new, but at least confuse and surprise you as much as possible as a first step towards learning something new.
 If not I hope it is at least entertaining.

-Also every programing conference should have a talk making fun of the programing language.
+Also every programming conference should have a talk making fun of the programming language.
 If you know the famous WAT talk, you know what I mean.

 Bool